Search

 TLDR:

 You’re not stuck because you’re lazy or bad at business—you’re stuck because you’ve been trying to grow a complex Shopify brand inside a broken system of conflicting advice, shallow courses, unreliable agencies, and constant guesswork.
-Years of trial‑and‑error have created deep fears (wasting more time and money, never seeing your store become a real income source) and quiet anger (at bad help, lost years, effort without payoff) that keep you frozen in “almost ready” mode instead of making decisive changes.
-So, the brutally honest question is, “If nothing changes, where will you be in 12 months?"
+Years of trial‑and‑error have created deep fears (wasting more time and money, never seeing your store become a real income source) and quiet anger (at bad help, lost years, and effort without payoff) that keep you frozen in “almost ready” mode, preventing you from making decisive changes.
+So, the brutally honest question is, “If nothing changes, where will you be in 12 months?”

 Like… really hard.